The Sea of Trees: Plot

 Back in the present, Arthur and Takumi struggle to escape the forest.
 They survive falls, a flash flood, dehydration, and hypothermia over the course of a single night.
 Along the way, they encounter the bodies of others who succeeded in ending their lives.
-They take refuge in a tent with a corpse who brought emergency supplies with them.
+They take refuge in a tent with a corpse who brought emergency supplies with him.
 Sitting by a campfire, Arthur tells Takumi he is in the forest because of his guilt over how he and Joan treated each other.

 The next morning, Arthur leaves an ill Takumi by the tent to try and find help.
 He promises Takumi he will come back for him.
 Arthur uses the walkie-talkie from the deceased camper and makes contact with the park rangers.
 He tries to help but is too weak to inform them that Takumi is still in the forest.

 12 days later, Arthur is being evaluated by a hospital psychiatrist before his release.
 His plans are to return to the forest and find Takumi; the psychiatrist informs him that the rangers found the tent he spoke of but did not find anyone there.
 She also claims that there is no one by the name of Takumi Nakamura who has a wife and daughter with the names Takumi mentioned, and that the camera at the entrance to the park only shows Arthur entering the forest.

 Arthur returns to the forest and finds the unopened package he left behind when he first found Takumi.
 Arthur locates the tent and coat he used to cover Takumi for warmth but finds a beautiful orchid in Takumi's place.
 He remembers Takumi describing the forest as a form of purgatory, where the spirits of your loved ones are closest during your darkest moments.
 He opens the package containing Joan's favorite book: a copy of Hansel and Gretel.
 Arthur realizes that Takumi was Joan's spirit and is helping him heal his guilt.

 Arthur returns to the United States and brings the orchid with him.
-During office hours, Arthur's student Eric reveals that the names of Takumi's wife and daughter are not names but words that mean "yellow" and "winter."
+During office hours, Arthur's student Eric reveals that the names of Takumi's wife and daughter are not names but words that mean "yellow" and "winter".
 Arthur remembers the last conversation he had with his wife about her favorite color and season.
 He travels to the lake house and plants the orchid in Joan's garden.